rogerlew/advanced-human-factors/README.md

 ## Evaluation Project

 Evaluation against a standard.
 As part of this course you will have to learn about design guidelines and standards in different sub-fields of HF.
 The project will involve the evaluation the Human Factors of a complex system of your choosing.
-The goal of the project is to familiarize you with the current human factors design standards and to perform a task analysis.
+The goal of the project is to familiarize you with the current human factors design standards and to perform an evaluation against a standard.

 Proposed system and guideline due Wednesday February <strike>1</strike> 8, 2023